SimBouv/Binairo/README.md

 3. When the grid is completely filled, there must not be two rows that are identical or two columns that are identical.

+Also, each starting grid only have one possible solution to them.

-*To run the game using the Binairo.jar file you also need to have the "Language files" and "Images" folder in the same folder as the .jar file.
+* To run the game using the Binairo.jar file you also need to have the "Language files" and "Images" folder in the same folder as the .jar file.